Heuristics for $p$-class towers of imaginary quadratic fields, with an Appendix by Jonathan Blackhurst: Conjectures

 \section{Conjectures}

-In this section, we formulate our main heuristic assumption, then use the the group theory results of the previous section to make precise conjectures about the distribution of $p$-class tower groups of imaginary quadratic fields.
+In this section, we formulate our main heuristic assumption, then use the group-theoretical results from the previous section to make precise conjectures about the distribution of $p$-class tower groups of imaginary quadratic fields as well as the distribution of their maximal $p$-class $c$ quotients.
+Recall that $A_K$ denotes the $p$-Sylow subgroup of the class group of $K$.

 The arithmetic input, as already noted by Koch and Venkov, is three-fold.
-First, and most simply, we observe that for an imaginary quadratic field $K$, complex conjugation, whose restriction to $K$ generates $\Gal(K/\Q)$, has a natural action on arithmetic objects attached to $K$.
+First, we observe that for an imaginary quadratic field $K$, complex conjugation has a natural action on arithmetic objects attached to $K$.
 In particular, since $\Q$ has trivial class group, $\a \overline{\a}$ is principal for every fractional ideal $\a$ of $K$, so complex conjugation acts by inversion on $A_K$.
 More generally, complex conjugation acts as an involution on $\G_K$, and as inversion on $\G_K^{\ab} \cong A_K$ thanks to the functorial properties of the Artin reciprocity map.
 The last two ingredients are the finiteness of the class group, and the vanishing of the $p$-rank of the unit group of $\mathcal{O}_K$.
 The former ensures that $\G_K$ has finite abelianization (as does every one of its open subgroups), and the latter that $r(\G_K)=d(\G_K)$, by a theorem of Shafarevich \cite{Sh}.
 Thus, $\G_K$ is always a Schur $\sigma$-group.

-By its nature, the definition of the probability distribution we have imposed on Schur $\sigma$-groups puts the focus on finite Schur $\sigma$-groups; the latter only exist for generator rank at most $2$.
-As we have seen, however, it is profitable to have a wider lens that captures not just Schur $\sigma$-groups but more generally the maximal $p$-class $c$ quotients of all pro-$p$ Schur $\sigma$-groups for $c\geq 1$.

-\begin{definition} For $x>0$, let $\FF_x$ denote the set of imaginary quadratic fields with absolute value of discriminant not exceeding $x$, and for each natural number $g$, let $\FF_{x,g}$ be the subset of $\FF_x$ consisting of those fields $K$ having $d(A_K)=g$.
-For a finitely generated pro-$p$ group $G$, and an imaginary quadratic field $K$, let $\ch_G(\G_K)$ be 1 if $\G_K$ is isomorphic to $G$ and $0$ otherwise.
-For a finitely generated pro-$p$ group $G$, let $g=d(G)$ be its generator rank, and define
+For $x>0$, let $\FF_x$ denote the set of imaginary quadratic fields with absolute value of discriminant not exceeding $x$, and for each natural number $g$, let $\FF_{x,g}$ be the subset of $\FF_x$ consisting of those fields $K$ having $d(A_K)=g$.
+For pro-$p$ groups $G$ and $H$, define $\ch_G(H)$ to be $1$ if $G \cong H$ and $0$ otherwise. \begin{definition} Let $G$ be a finitely generated pro-$p$ group with generator rank $g$.
+We define

-We can only conjecture that this limit exists; assuming that is so, $\Freq(G)$ is the frequency with which $G$ occurs as a $p$-class tower group among the imaginary quadratic fields $K$ that have $d(A_K)=g$, which are the only ones that could have $\G_K\cong G$.

-More generally, if $G$ is a finite $p$-group, let $c$ be its $p$-class and $g$ its generator rank.
-We then define assuming the limit exists.
-Note that if $G$ is terminal and so a Schur $\sigma$-group, then the two definitions coincide, so there is no ambiguity in the notation $\Freq(G)$. \end{definition}